-This internal program is distinct from, and complements, the OVPRI’s support of proposals to federal agencies and foundations to acquire major instrumentation.
+This internal program is distinct from, and complements, the Office of the Vice President for Research and Innovation's support of proposals to federal agencies and foundations to acquire major instrumentation.
 Prospective PIs are encouraged to request matching funds when needed for those proposals.
 This program recognizes that some instrumentation is not appropriate for external funding programs despite a strong need from the research community.
 Further, repairing, upgrading or replacing high use instrumentation can be difficult or impossible via external funding mechanisms even though the equipment is essential to ongoing research at the University.

 For emergency requests, please fill out this form for review on an as-needed basis.

 Eligibility: Directors of Research Core Facilities.
 The director or manager requests must be approved by the facility’s Faculty Advisory Committee Chair.
 Individual faculty members wishing to purchase particular pieces of instrumentation should reach out to the facility director/manager and engage with the facility’s Faculty Advisory Committee to develop a proposal that fits within the focus and business model of that facility.

 Directors are limited to 1 submission per research core facility, though the submission can include multiple items that are thematically connected to address a particular need or build capacity.